Marco4413/Pulsar/DOCUMENTATION.md

 The Modulus operator is the only exception to the rule.
 It only accepts `Integer`s.

-The Divide and Modulus operator are planned but yet to be implemented.

 ## Comparison Operators

 | Symbol |   Name   | Args | Returns |